 - Congratulations!
 Once the Plugin Activated notice is displayed, you have successfully installed the plugin and are ready to configure it’s settings.

 - You should now see the plugin listed in the sidebar of your admin panel.
-If it does not show on it’s own, it may be listed as a subheading under one of the main headings.
-For instance, TinyMCE Advanced is listed under Settings.
+If it does not show on it’s own, it may be listed under Tools or Settings.

 It is also important to note that since most plugins are third-party, it is possible that a plugin doesn’t work with the most recent version of WordPress or your specific theme.
 It is also possible that the plugin can make your site appear a little off.
 No need to worry if it does, typically just deactivating the plugin will get everything back to normal.
 Before installing any plugins, do a quick Google search and keep an eye out for other user’s issues.
 Use your best judgement and only download plugins with a proven track record (as made apparent by it’s rating) and that is being updated to be compatible with newer WordPress versions.
 If you have issues with a plugin crashing your site, simply navigate to the plugin folder through FTP (root folder > wp-content > plugins) and delete the folder of the plugin that you activated, causing your site to crash.
 This will deactivate the plugin and remove it – and the issues it caused.